Related Content

 Unfortunately what stands out on the new timetable is the withdrawal of some night train services / routes.

-The Nightjet trains on the Paris ↔ Berlin and Paris ↔ Wien via Munich and Salzburg routes are to be discontinued from December 13th 2025; Though as mentioned above, trains operated by European Sleeper, will be taking a Paris ↔ Berlin route from March 2026.
+The Nightjet trains on the Paris ↔ Berlin and Paris ↔ Wien via Munich and Salzburg routes are discontinued from December 13th 2025; Though as mentioned above, trains operated by European Sleeper, will be taking a Paris ↔ Berlin route from March 2026.

-Also being taken off is the overnight service by IC train on the Rostock - Berlin - Halle - Erfurt - Nuremberg - Regensburg - Passau ↔ Wels - Linz - Vienna route.
+Also taken off is the overnight service by IC train on the Rostock - Berlin - Halle - Erfurt - Nuremberg - Regensburg - Passau ↔ Wels - Linz - Vienna route.

 The Nightjet trains on the Wien ↔ Firenze - Roma and the Wien ↔ Verona - Milano routes will be diverted so that they can also call in Graz.